Bronze Age Europe: Italy

 During the second millennium BC, the Nuragic civilization flourished in the island of Sardinia.
 It was a rather homogeneous culture, more than 7000 imposing stone tower-buildings known as Nuraghe were built by this culture all over the island, along with other types of monuments such as the megaron temples, the monumental Giants' graves and the holy well temples.
 Sanctuaries and larger settlements were also built starting from the late second millennium BC to host these religious structures along with other structures such ritual pools, fountains and tanks, large stone roundhouses with circular benches used for the meeting of the leaders of the chiefdoms and large public areas.
 Bronze tools and weapons were widespread and their quality increased thanks to the contacts between the Nuragic people and Eastern Mediterranean peoples such as the Cypriots, the lost waxing technique was introduced to create several hundred bronze statuettes and other tools.
 The Nuragic civilization survived throughout the early Iron Age when the sanctuaries were still in use, stone statues were crafted and some Nuraghi were reused as temples.

+The Castellieri culture developed in Istria during the Middle Bronze Age.
+It lasted for more than a millennium, from the 15th century BC until the Roman conquest in the 3rd century BC.
+It takes its name from the fortified boroughs (Castellieri, cjastelir) that characterised the culture.

+The Canegrate culture developed from the mid-Bronze Age (13th century BC) until the Iron Age in the Pianura Padana, in what are now western Lombardy, eastern Piedmont, and Ticino.
+It takes its name from the township of Canegrate, where, in the 20th century, some fifty tombs with ceramics and metal objects were found.
+The Canegrate culture migrated from the northwest part of the Alps and descended to Pianura Padana from the Swiss Alps passes and the Ticino.

+The Golasecca culture developed starting from the late Bronze Age in the Po plain.
+It takes its name from Golasecca, a locality next to the Ticino, where in the early 19th century abbot Giovanni Battista Giani excavated its first findings comprising some 50 tombs with ceramics and metal objects.
+Remains of the Golasecca culture span an area of about 20000 km2 south to the Alps, between the Po, Sesia, and Serio rivers, dating to the 9th–4th centuries BC.